bakrydiarra/Lotus/README.md

 ## Marketing Strategy

 - Lotus has been promoted through various marketing strategies such as SEO, content marketing, social media marketing, and email marketing.
-- Each of these strategies has been elaborated upon separately in the following sections.

 ### SEO